- 9 shares

 “If you haven’t already, get familiar with new remote tools like Slack and Zoom and learn how to put your best foot forward.
-When companies are ready to hire, they might do so quickly, so being ready for everything from a video interview to working with or even managing a remote team for the first time will be critical.”
+Being ready for everything from a video interview to working with or even managing a remote team will be critical.”

 Get busy with personal branding and LinkedIn

 Career coach Ariella Coombs advises getting really good at virtual interviewing in an article on WorkItDaily.com, along with these 2 other smart tips:

 “Take this time to revamp your LinkedIn profile, resume, and cover letter strategy so it’s easy for an employer to see your value quickly.
 Also, get SUPER clear on your professional specialty (or the “service” you provide as an employee).”

 Start ACTUALLY Using LinkedIn

 “So many people are told they need to have a LinkedIn profile, but they don’t actually use it once they sign up.
 LinkedIn is a great place to brand yourself for strategic opportunities.
 It can also act as a virtual Rolodex.

 Reconnect with people who are already in your network, share content in your LinkedIn feed that support your professional specialty (this will help people remember what you do), and invite people who work at your target companies to connect.”

 For more LinkedIn advice, see my Essential LinkedIn Guide.

 Job search coach Adrienne Tom offers this advice in her job search action plan after a layoff: